Our San Diego Office

 - The vehicle must have been purchased or leased in California.
 There is an exemption for active members of the armed forces living in California at the time of the claim, even if the vehicle was purchased in another state.

-The defect must be covered by a manufacturer’s warranty (also known as a “factory warranty”) when at least some of the repair(s) were made.
+The defect must be covered by specific types of warranties when at least some of the repair(s) were made.
 Additionally:

 - The “defect” must substantially (and objectively) impair the vehicle’s “use, value, or safety.”